 Accommodation is in single rooms, shared twins and a non-residential option with meals on site is available

 Non residential (with meals included): £ 210 per person

-Please contact Karin if you would like to book a place.
+Please contact Karin if you would like to be notified of the 2021 dates.
 A 50% deposit is needed to secure your place.
-The full amount will be due by 1st April 2020.
+The full amount will be due 8 weeks prior to the retreat.
 We are unable to offer refunds.